rnaveensrinivas/Linux/README.md

 # Linux Directory Structure

-The Linux directory structure is hierarchical, resembling an inverted tree with the root (`/`) as its base.
+The Linux directory structure is hierarchical, resembling an inverted tree with the **root** or **trunk** (`/`) as its base.
 All directories branch off from the root, with forward slashes (`/`) separating directories.

 **Directory** is nothing but a linux jargon for **folder**.

 ## Common Top-Level Directories

 ### `/` Root Directory
-The starting point of the Linux file system.
-All files and directories reside under `/`.
-Additional storage devices are mounted as subdirectories like `/mnt` or `/media`.
+The root of the Linux file system, often referred to as the **slash (/)** or the **trunk**, serves as the starting point for all files and directories.
+Everything in Linux resides under `/`.
+This is similar to `C:\` in Windows.
+However, unlike Windows, where additional storage is assigned drive letters like `D:\`, Linux mounts additional storage devices as subdirectories, typically under locations like `/mnt` or `/media`.

 ```bash
 $ ls /
 bin                dev   lib64              mnt   run                 srv       usr